1.0 Amendments to this Agreement

 20.7 Caching.
 The Customer further acknowledge that any Customer Content, materials or information that the Customer may access through the Services may be subject to “caching” or other policies and procedures at intermediate locations on the Internet.

 21.1 The Customer acknowledges that UNISERVE has no obligation to censor or monitor use of the Services by the Customer, any authorized user of the Customer or any third party (including any obligation to censor or monitor any Customer Content, material or other information sent, received or accessible by the Customer through the Services or the Internet).
-However, the Customer agrees that UNISERVE has the right to monitor use of the Services and monitor, review and retain such Customer Content, material or information, if UNISERVE reasonably believes that such activity is reasonably necessary to provide the Services to the Customer, to ensure adherence to or enforce the terms of this Agreement, to comply with any laws or regulations, to respond to any allegation of illegal conduct or claimed violation of third party rights, or, to protect the Customer, itself, or others.
+However, the Customer agrees that UNISERVE has the right to monitor use of the Services and monitor, review and retain such Customer Content, material or information, if UNISERVE reasonably believes that such activity is reasonably necessary to provide the Services to the Customer, to ensure adherence to or enforce the terms of this Agreement, to comply with any laws or regulations, to respond to any allegation of illegal conduct, intellectual property infringement, or claimed violation of third party rights, or, to protect the Customer, itself, or others.

 22.1 Acknowledgement of Risk.
 The Customer acknowledges that all use of the contemplated Services is at the Customer’s own risk, subject only to the express qualification of that risk contained in this Agreement and the relevant documents incorporated by reference.